SteelCompendium/data-md-dse/Bestiary/Monsters/Xorannox the Tyract/Statblocks/Compulsion Eye.md

 reason: 4
 intuition: 1
 presence: -1
-traits:
-  - name: Psionic Barrier
-    effects:
-      - effect: The compulsion eye has damage immunity 15.
-When they use a main action, they lose this immunity until the end of the round.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Compulsion Beam
+    name: Compulsion Beam
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Psionic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 6
     target: One creature
     effects:
       - roll: Power Roll + 4
-        t1: I < 2 the target is charmed
+        tier1: I < 2 the target is charmed
-        t2: I < 3 the target is charmed
+        tier2: I < 3 the target is charmed
-        t3: I < 4 the target is charmed
+        tier3: I < 4 the target is charmed
+      - name: Effect
-      - effect: As a free triggered action, a charmed target immediately moves up to their speed and can make a free strike against an enemy of Xorannox's choice.
+        effect: As a free triggered action, a charmed target immediately moves up to their speed and can make a free strike against an enemy of Xorannox's choice.
 The target is then no longer charmed.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Psionic Barrier
+    icon: ⭐️
+    effects:
+      - effect: The compulsion eye has damage immunity 15.
+When they use a main action, they lose this immunity until the end of the round.
 ~~~